What is a solar energy farm and how does it work?

 How long will it take to build?

-Our plans for Tillbridge Solar are still at an early stage, and the project is subject to being granted development consent from the Secretary of State for Business, Energy and Industrial Strategy.
-Should the project be granted consent, construction could start as early as 2025.
-We anticipate that it would take two years to build the project, with the site potentially being fully operational and generating electricity from 2027.
+Tillbridge Solar is subject to being granted development consent from the Secretary of State for the Department for Energy Security and Net Zero.
+Should the Scheme be granted consent, construction could start as early as autumn 2025.
+We anticipate that it would take two years to build, with the site potentially being fully operational and generating electricity from 2027.

 How long will Tillbridge Solar be in operation?